 - (1) "Clerk" means a clerk of the district court in any Kansas county. - (2) "Document" means any paper filing, including, but not limited to, a petition or the filings necessary to initiate a case. - (3) "Drop box" means a secure, locked container that is accessible to the public for purposes of document delivery and only used for district court business. - (4) "Sealed" means that access to a case or document is limited by statute, Supreme Court rule, or court order. - (5) "Self-represented litigant" means a person not represented by an attorney authorized to practice law before the court. - (c) Drop Box.
-Every district court must have a drop box available to self-represented litigants within 90 days of the date of this rule unless the chief judge receives an exemption from the Office of Judicial Administration.
+Every district court must have a drop box available to self-represented litigants unless the chief judge receives an exemption from the Office of Judicial Administration.
 The drop box must be accessible to the public during hours when the clerk's office is closed to the public.

-(d) Filing.
+(d) Ways to File.